All about the club. image

 These trips are non-competitive and target various species when in season.

-17th Mid-week Recreational Fishing Trip.
-Report sent in by Dave Price.
+3rd Recreational Week End Fishing Trip.
+Report and photos sent in by Robin Lane.

 The Club's Constitution 2022.